 As you come across correspondence schools that claim to be accredited, you might not be able to simply take their word for it.
 In many cases, you'll probably want to do some research to further validate the accreditation of the correspondence school you are considering.
 Continue reading to learn how you can find an accredited correspondence school.

 Finding an Accredited Correspondence School

 Schools offering correspondence or distance education can be accredited both regionally and nationally.
 You can find an accredited correspondence school by searching the websites of official accrediting agencies.
 State departments of education might also provide lists of accredited correspondence schools.

-When it comes to correspondence schools, perhaps the most important accrediting agency recognized by the U.S. Department of Education is the Distance Education and Training Council (DETC).
-You can use the DETC website (www.detc.org) and click on the heading, 'Accredited Institutions'.
+When it comes to correspondence schools, perhaps the most important accrediting agency recognized by the U.S. Department of Education is the Distance Education Accrediting Commission (DEAC).
+You can use the DEAC website (www.deac.org) and click on the heading, 'Accredited Institutions'.
 Enter the name of a correspondence school, the state where it is located and the subject you wish to study.
-If you have not yet decided on a specific school, you can simply click on 'Search' and all institutions accredited by the DETC will be listed.
+If you have not yet decided on a specific school, you can simply click on 'Search Institutions' and all institutions accredited by the DEAC will be listed.
 A more general list of recognized national and regional accrediting agencies can be found on the U.S. Department of Education's website (www.ed.gov).